igneous-labs/sanctum-spl-stake-pool-sdk/test-fixtures/README.md

 ## Stake Pools

-- picosol stake pool data collected at epoch 787
+- picosol stake pool data collected at epoch 787 with the following fee changes to make sure we cover different test cases:
+  - epoch fee unchanged at 25/1000
+  - stake deposit fee changed from 0/100 to 1/10000
+  - stake withdrawal fee unchanged at 1/1000
+  - sol deposit fee changed from 0/100 to 1/5000